killermann/facilitator-cards/content/cards/spectrum-questions.md

 ---

-Facilitator asks a question or delivers a prompt and participants respond by placing themselves (physically) on a spectrum from strongly disagree to strongly agree (or other poles).
-Between each prompt, allow for popcorn shares from different positions.
+Set up the space for easy movement.
+Ask a question or deliver a prompt that participants can respond to by placing themselves (physically) along a spectrum from strongly disagree to strongly agree (or other poles).
+Denote where each pole is in the space (with signs or verbal instructions).
+You can invite popcorn shares after the alignments.
+Repeat several times with new prompts.